shavellythen/kdrama-korean-wave/README.md

 The goal of this repository is to highlight the cultural and global impact of K-Dramas and how they continue to strengthen Korea’s cultural presence worldwide.

 # Data
-Rankings are determined by aggregating data across four independent sources — MyDramaList, Nielsen Korea, Netflix, and IMDb — and averaging each drama's rank position within each source.
+Rankings are determined by aggregating data across four independent sources: MyDramaList, Nielsen Korea, Netflix, and IMDb.
+I averaged each drama's rank position within each source.
 Dramas with data across more sources carry higher confidence in their final ranking.

+#Files & Sources
+- **top100-dramas-MDL.csv** – Kaggle: Top 100 K-Dramas (Jan 2025).
+Rankings are averaged from MyDramaList, Nielsen Korea, Netflix, and IMDb.
+Dramas with more sources have higher confidence.
+[Link](https://www.kaggle.com/datasets/vitoriapontes/top-100-most-popular-k-dramas-at-january-2025)
+- **duolingo.xlsx** – Trends in Korean language learning.
+[Link](data/duolingo.xlsx)
+- **kdrama_traingulation.xlsx** – Combines popularity rankings, Google Trends, and language learning data.
+[Link](data/kdrama_traingulation.xlsx)
+- **Google Trends** – Worldwide search interest in "kdramas" and "south korea" (2004–present).
+[Trends](https://trends.google.com/trends/explore?geo=Worldwide&geo&q=kdramas%2Csouth%2520korea&date=all)